 The child learns symbols and quantities.
 The child then puts them together with everything starts with a base of ten.
-The child progresses from concrete to abstract through the use of materials such as beads, spindle boxes, and number charts.
+The child progresses from concrete to abstract using materials such as beads, spindle boxes, and number charts.
 The number rods are used to teach the decimal system which is the basis for all branches of mathematics.